dangminhduc/aws-solution-architecture-professional-note/README.md

     - AWS Security Token Service AWS STS returns AWS credentials.
     - Your application signs AWS API requests with the temporary credentials.
 - When a custom domain is added to Cognito user pool, a CloudFront distribuition is created with and ACM.
 This CloudFront distribuition is owned by Cognito and not by the individual account
+- In addition to the access token returned by IdP, a Cognito Identity ID is also returned to provide a set of temporary, limited-privilege AWS credentials.
+If you're allowing unauthenticated users, you can retrive a unique identity ID immediately.
+If you're authenticating users, you can retrive the identity ID after setting the login tokens in the credentials provider.

 ## API Gateway
 - API Gateway supported response types: https://docs.aws.amazon.com/apigateway/latest/developerguide/supported-gateway-response-types.html